Designing the Future of Bitcoin Payment Distribution.

 What if payments weren’t just sent but fairly distributed, instantly, and without friction?

 For the last six months, I’ve been working on Aurora, a Bitcoin-based payment distribution app that aims to make multi-party payouts effortless and transparent.
+At first glance, it sounds like just another “wallet.”

 But Aurora was built around a different question: